-Note: distance learning must be completed before the face-to-face classroom session and all assessments must take place in the classroom.
+Note: Distance learning must be completed before the face-to-face classroom session and all assessments must take place in the classroom.

 Distance learning can be delivered through either video conferencing or e-Learning.
-For this qualification, the following options are available:
+For this qualification, the following option is available:

-- QA has created a First Aid at Work blended learning package which includes 6 hours of 'state of the art' e-Learning content and a dedicated course overview and lesson plan to support the classroom elements for both FAW and FAW regualification - Centres can use their own e-Learning content or virtual classroom to deliver the distance learning element.
+Centres can use their own e-Learning content or virtual classroom to deliver the distance learning element.
 This requires additional approval criteria.
-See QA Blended Learning Policy for Regulated First Aid Qualifications and QA Blended Learning Agreement for Regulated First Aid Qualifications
+See QA Blended Learning Policy for Regulated First Aid Qualifications and QA Blended Learning Agreement for Regulated First Aid Qualifications.